ekohlwey/applications-book/logging.md

 aggregation state, the framework's durability guarantees are subject to the devices it is implemented over.
 Nothing is 100% durable.

-This may be configured with Log4J 1.2 by using the `log4j1.2-extras.jar` and configuring the appender to use time and daemon based file names.
+You may configure Log4J 1.2 to create reasonably unique names by using the `log4j1.2-extras.jar` and configuring the appender to use time and daemon based file names.
 For instance:
 ```xml
 <rollingPolicy class="org.apache.log4j.rolling.TimeBasedRollingPolicy">
   <param